NamNhiBinhHipHop/chatbot/README.md

 # AI Document Assistant

 A powerful document processing and question-answering system built with Python.
 The system uses Milvus vector database for efficient semantic search and custom LLM models for intelligent responses.
-Features a command-line interface and web crawler for USCIS documents.
+Features a command-line interface (for developers) and a Streamlit web app (for end users) for USCIS documents.

 ## 🚀 Features